-Hueco Tanks offers a variety of outdoor activities, most notably camping, and rock climbing.
+Hueco Tanks in West Texas offers a variety of outdoor activities, most notably camping, and rock climbing.
 However, one of the biggest draws to this historic site is the prehistoric pictographs that dot the cave walls there.
 Visitors and campers must make reservations at least two days prior to visiting.
 Pictograph tours are also available by advanced request.

 Big Bend National Park

 Designated as an International Biosphere Reserve, Big Bend offers a variety of outdoor recreational activities in a primitive setting.
 Backpacking, mountain biking, fishing, boating, hiking, nature watching, camping - you name it, if it can be done outdoors, it can be done in Big Bend.
 There are three campgrounds within Big Bend, all at an elevation of 1,800 feet or higher.
 Although there are a number of sites within each of these campgrounds, they fill fast and reservations are required.

 Padre Island National Seashore

 Padre Island National Seashore stretches from Corpus Christi south some 75 miles to the Port Mansfield Cut - offering some of the most remote seashore to be found anywhere.
 Semi-primitive campsites (toilets, rinse-only showers, and picnic tables included) are available at Malaquite Beach.
 Primitive camping (no facilities) is also available at both North and South Beach.

 Enchanted Rock State Natural Area

 Located just north of Fredericksburg in the Texas Hill Country, Enchanted Rock is one of the largest natural rock formations in the United States, with a dome that rises 425 feet above the ground (1825 feet above sea level).
 Designated as a National Natural Landmark in 1970, Enchanted Rock is also part of the Texas State Parks System and attracts thousands of visitors annually.
 Walk-in sites with tent pads and water are available, as are primitive hike-in campsites.

 Devil's River State Natural Area

 Located just north of Del Rio on Texas' famed Devil's River, the Devil's River State Natural Area offers a variety of outdoor activities in a remote setting.
 Canoeing, kayaking, mountain biking, hiking, fishing, and swimming are just a few of the many activities available.

 Garner State Park